Updated: Oct 25, 2022

 How are you progressing?

-If you travel in the same direction at the same speed as you have done for the last month will you be on track or far off course?
+If you travel in the same direction, at the same speed as you have done for the last month, will you be 'on track', or 'off course'?

-If the answer is off course then now is the time to correct it.
+If the answer is 'off course' then now is an ideal time to correct it.

 Time to wake up from your Groundhog day and time to take action.

 Not written your goals down?
-Order your PDF here
+Order your Journal here

-If you are struggling to achieve what you want alone then why not book in a clarity call with me to discuss how Phoenix Coaching can help you.
+If you are struggling to achieve what you want on your own, then why not book a clarity call to discuss how Phoenix Coaching can help you.